katoch-anuj/node_jan8_2022/README.md

 # note
 certain mongoose operation like update(as it works directly on db) we  bypassed the schema middleware (that's why we used runValidators flag)

+# Login credentails
+userSchema.statics.somefunction
+this ensures that we can call someFunction directly from User object like User.findById
+User.someFunction

+ # Json Web Tokens (JWT)
+ jsonwebtoken npm
+ token=jwt.sign({},'some string',{expiresIn:'7 days'})
+ value inside the object will be the value that will be embeded in the token.(unique identifier will work) second arg is used to sign the token to ensure its not hampered.(any series of character) jwt.verify(token,'some string') jwt has 3 parts header
+This is a base64 encoded Jason's string, and this is known as the header.
+It contains some meta information about what type of token it is.
+It's a JWT and the algorithm that was used to generate it.
+payload: This is also a base64 encoded JSON string.
+signature:

+So the goal of the JSON Web token isn't to hide the data that you've provided right here.
+This is actually publicly viewable to anyone who has the token.
+They don't need the secret to see that the whole point of the JWT is to create data, this data that's verifiable via the signature.